 Second, third and fourth years

 Students take four, two-credit courses as part of their TRIUMPH experience.
 The Community and Public Health Enrichment Experience is a two-week intensive course held in early August, the fall prior to the second year.
-The experience course is followed by a longitudinal course that takes place every other Tuesday for the remainder of the second and third years.
-Fourth-year students participate in a leadership skills course in October.
-This intensive course is also followed by a longitudinal course that takes place every other Tuesday.
+The experience course is followed by a longitudinal course starting in Phase 2 (January of the second year) that takes place every other Tuesday for the remainder of the second, third and fourth years.
+Fourth-year students also participate in a two-week intensive leadership skills course in October of Phase 3 (during the fourth year).

-The longitudinal project component of the course begins during fall of the second year and continues until the student graduates from medical school for a total 30-month project commitment.
+The longitudinal project component of the course begins with Phase 2 in January of the second year and continues until the student graduates from medical school for a total 30-month project commitment.

 Students in TRIUMPH have also adapted their projects to fulfill requirements of both the master of public health and global health programs.